kunish/dotfiles/.github/README.md

-# Unix environment dotfile configurations
+# OSX environment dotfile configurations

 ## How to use it